 Taxonomy, Plant Type for Autumn Joy Stonecrop Flowers

 Here is how plant taxonomy breaks down Autumn Joy stonecrop.
 The genus is Sedum and the cultivar is 'Autumn Joy.'
-Although in the past many authors have included a species name (specific epithet), Allan Armitage does not, and this article accepts his authority.
-Sedums are referred to by the common name, "stonecrop" plants, although "sedum" itself is so widely used as to be virtually a common name.
+Technically, it is a cross between S. spectabile and S. telephium.
+Of the two parents, S. spectabile ("showy sedum") is the better-known.
+Sedums are referred to by the common name, "stonecrop," although "sedum," itself is so widely used as to be virtually a common name.

 Do not, however, be shocked if you find this plant listed under different names.
 Some now use Hylotelephium as a genus name rather than Sedum.
 You will also occasionally see 'Herbstfreude' as a cultivar name rather than 'Autumn Joy,' due to the plant's beginnings in Germany.
 "Stonecrop" (or "Crassulaceae," in botanical lingo) is also the name of the overall plant family to which the Sedum genus belongs.

 Some gardeners cut down the old stalks in fall, others wait until spring.
 It is really up to your individual tastes.
-The benefit in leaving them alone is that they afford a bit of winter interest, in two ways:
+The benefit in leaving them alone is that they give you a bit of winter interest, in two ways:

 - Wild birds eat the seeds.

-- The seed heads (which eventually become a dark color) look nice against a snowy backdrop.
+- The seed heads (which eventually become a brown color) look nice against a snowy backdrop.

-Divide this perennial in spring if your desire is to propagate it.
+Divide this perennial in spring if your desire is to acquire more of it for free.

 Grow these sedum plants in full sun to partial shade and in well-drained soil.
-Other than that requirement, they are not particular about soil.
-Autumn Joy stonecrop, which looks good with silvery companion plants, is a drought-tolerant perennial once established.
-It can be grown in planting zones 3-9.
+Other than that need, they are not fussy about soil.
+They are drought-tolerant perennials once mature and can be grown in USDA planting zones 3 to 9.

 Uses for Autumn Joy Stonecrop in Landscape Design

 This perennial is used in border plantings, in cottage gardens, and in rock gardens.
-Its relatively late blooming period -- the source of this cultivar's name -- is useful for those trying to achieve four-season interest in their yards.
+Its relatively late blooming period (the source of this cultivar's name) is useful for those trying to achieve four-season interest in their yards.
 Many other perennial flowers have ceased blooming by the time that this one comes into flower.

-Being drought-tolerant, it is considered a suitable selection for a xeriscaping plant.
-While you will achieve peak performance if you water during dry spells, mature plants will generally survive all but the worst droughts in the Northeastern United States, for example, with minimal watering -- but flowering may be reduced.
-There is actually a disadvantage to watering (and fertilizing) too faithfully: When growth is vigorous, plants can flop over (requiring staking).
+Being drought-tolerant, it is considered a good choice as a xeriscaping plant.
+While you will achieve peak display if you water during dry spells, mature plants will most often survive all but the worst droughts in the northeastern United States, for example, with minimal watering.

 Other Types of Sedum

-Elsewhere on this website, a few of the other kinds of stonecrop widely available to gardeners at nurseries (generally suited to zones 4 to 8), including:
+A few other kinds of stonecrop are widely available to gardeners at nurseries (generally suited to zones 4 to 8), including: